PokemonAutomation/ComputerControl/Wiki/Developer/MacInstallationGuide.md

 ```
 cmake --build . -j 10
 ```
 to compile and build the program in "build_mac" folder.
+It will take a while to build dependent on your computer speed.

 If successful, it will print
 ```
 [100%] Built target SerialPrograms
 ```
 in the end in Terminal.

+We have built the program on our mac computers, so in most cases you won't see any error during building.
+But in case your machine has very different hardware or software environment as ours, and as a result it prints out error messages about the code, please reach out to us in [our Discord server](https://discord.gg/cQ4gWxN) for help.

+### Run Program

 Now **SerialPrograms** is built!
 Run the program in Terminal by the command
 ```